Golden Record – The Holy Grail!?

 • Golden Record Creation: A comprehensive golden record is created, incorporating trade details in accordance with the CDM and including relevant elements of the FpML.

 • Data Enrichment and Validation: Additional data points are added to the golden record, and data quality checks are performed using CDM rules.
+New UTXOs are created during transactions, breaking down existing UTXOs into new ones for the sender and recipient.

 • Real-time Access: All stakeholders can access and verify the golden record through the blockchain, including, where necessary, permissioned access via a private ledger.

 • Smart Contract Integration: Smart contracts can be embedded within the golden record to automate certain aspects of the trade lifecycle, as required.
+The UTXO model’s ability to process transactions simultaneously significantly enhances transaction throughput compared to account-based models.

-The Importance of UTXO-Based Infrastructure
+The Importance of UTXO-Based Infrastructure and Unspent Transaction Outputs

 A UTXO-based infrastructure, compared with account-based systems (e.g., Ethereum, Solana), offers several advantages for implementing the golden record:

-• Security: UTXO-based systems maintain distinct and traceable notional units of account (satoshis) for each transaction, enhancing privacy by making it difficult to link transactions to specific users.
-This structure also provides better security against certain types of attacks, as each UTXO is a unique entity that can be tracked independently.
+Security: UTXO-based systems maintain distinct and traceable notional units of account (satoshis) for each transaction, enhancing privacy by making it difficult to link transactions to specific users.

-• Traceability: The distinct nature of UTXOs allows for more granular tracking of each unit’s provenance, facilitating the application of traditional legal doctrines like tracing.
 This is crucial for reclaiming misappropriated assets and establishing ownership, offering greater legal robustness compared to account-based systems where asset identity is often lost due to the mixing of funds.
+UTXOs help track ownership and movement of digital coins, ensuring clear exchange histories.

-Tokenovate creates UTXO-20 tokens by acquiring “clean” satoshis from the coinbase output, which are derived from the mining reward.
 Therefore, they have not previously been spent or circulated and have no previous transaction history.
 A token is attached to one satoshi and has the notional value inscribed on it as metadata.
-When a transaction occurs, old UTXOs are marked as spent and new UTXOs generated.

 This contrasts with account-based tokens, which are necessarily mixed when transferred to a single public address (where that address already holds a quantity of the same tokens).
-This approach further mitigates uncertainty as to deficiencies in the prior chain of title, which facilitates the golden record.
-Tokenovate then embeds metadata within the token to identify any relevant off-chain information.

-The Significance of Finos Common Domain Model (CDM)
+The Significance of FINOS Common Domain Model (CDM)

-The Finos CDM is a standardised, machine-readable, and machine-executable data and process model for how financial products are traded and managed across the transaction lifecycle.
 The CDM is based on cross-industry collaboration between ICMA, ISDA, and ISLA and facilitates trade processing of repo, securities lending, bond, and derivatives transactions.

 The CDM provides a standardised framework for capturing trade data.
 Its integration into the golden record offers: